protocolbuffers/protocolbuffers.github.io/content/reference/cpp/cpp-generated.md

     `option optimize_for = LITE_RUNTIME` is specified in the `.proto` file, then the return type changes to `std::string*`.

+**Note:** The copy constructor and assignment operator perform a deep copy of the message data.
+This ensures that each message object owns and manages its own copy of the data, preventing issues like double frees or use-after-free errors.
+This behavior is consistent with standard C++ practice for objects that own their data, such as `std::vector`.
+For developers coming from languages with different copy semantics (such as JavaScript or TypeScript, where shallow copies might be more common), it is important to note that modifications to a copied message will not affect the original message, and vice-versa.

 The class also defines the following static methods:

 -   `static const Descriptor* descriptor()`: Returns the type's descriptor.
 This